mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 One of they key findings of the previous chapter is the diverse use of GDP concepts within processes which allowed participant to incorporate practices and interests from home life or other spaces.

+HOW WAS THIS ASPECT NURTHERED IN STRUCTURAL DESIGN?

 **Helping styles and other forms of division of labour**

 Barron's helping roles [@barron_parents_2009], Roque [@roque_family_2016; @roque_im_2016] employed supporting facilitators to highlight and celebrate the helping processes parents used to support children in a making environment.